Grand Rapids, Michigan: Sports

-Former professional sports teams include the Grand Rapids Danger, Grand Rapids Dragonfish, Grand Rapids Cyclones, Grand Rapids Rampage, Grand Rapids Hoops (Grand Rapids Mackers), Grand Rapids Flight, Grand Rapids Owls (1977–80), Grand Rapids Rockets, and Grand Rapids Chicks, Grand Rapids Blazers and the Grand Rapids Shamrocks.
+Former sports teams include the Grand Rapids Danger, Grand Rapids Dragonfish, Grand Rapids Cyclones, Grand Rapids Tackers, Grand Rapids Rampage, Grand Rapids Hoops (Grand Rapids Mackers), Grand Rapids Flight, Grand Rapids Owls (1977–80), Grand Rapids Rockets, Grand Rapids Chicks, Grand Rapids Blazers and the Grand Rapids Shamrocks.
 The Grand Rapids Blazers won the United Football League Championship in 1961.

 Each year the Amway River Bank Run is held in downtown Grand Rapids.
 It draws participants from around the world; in 2010 there were over 22,000 participants.
 The Grand Rapids Marathon is held in downtown Grand Rapids in mid-October, usually on the same weekend as the Detroit Marathon.
-Special Olympics Michigan launched a campaign in 2021 to build a publicly-funded $20 million facility called the Unified Sports and Inclusion Center that is destined to be the largest Special Olympics facility in the world.
+Special Olympics Michigan launched a campaign in 2021 to build a publicly funded $20 million facility called the Unified Sports and Inclusion Center that is destined to be the largest Special Olympics facility in the world.

 Amateur sporting organizations in the area include Grand Raggidy Roller Derby WFTDA league, Grand Rapids Rowing Association, Grand Rapids Rugby Club, and the West Michigan Wheelchair Sports Association.
 The West Michigan Sports Commission was the host organizing committee for the inaugural State Games of Michigan, held in Grand Rapids from June 25 to 27, 2010.

+Government

+Under Michigan law, Grand Rapids is a home rule city and adopted a city charter in 1916 providing for the council-manager form of municipal government.
+Under this system, the political responsibilities are divided between an elected City Commission, an elected City Comptroller and a hired full-time City Manager.
+The City Commission is made up of the mayor and two commissioners from each of three wards, for a total of seven commissioners.
+Each ward elects a commissioner to a four-year term every two years.
+The races—held in even-numbered years—are officially non-partisan, although the party and other political affiliations of candidates do sometimes come up during the campaign period.
+The Commission sets policy for the city, and is responsible for hiring the City Manager and other appointed officials.
+The elected City Comptroller verifies financial policies and budgets are followed and prepares the annual financial report.
+The city levies an income tax of 1.5 percent on residents and 0.75 percent on nonresidents.